nicc777/verba-cratis/CONTRIBUTING.md

 ### Docstrings

-Each Method containing more than half a dozen or so lines which involves several steps, should include a docstring (see [PEP 257](https://peps.python.org/pep-0257/)).
+Each Method containing more than half a dozen or so lines which involves several steps, should include a docstring - but also only if it makes sense.
+See [PEP 257](https://peps.python.org/pep-0257/).

 A general template for method docstrings are found below: